 Students must concentrate on their medical studies, of course, but they also need restful downtime and opportunities to do something enjoyable away from classrooms and textbooks.
 If you are contemplating as to why go to med school in the Caribbean, you may want to take into account the stunning environment.
 The beautiful Caribbean island of Barbados offers many enjoyable things to do, and a tropical climate to do them in.

-Landing at Grantley Adams International Airport, incoming Ross Med students will see the clear blue Caribbean waters against the brilliant white Barbados beaches as well as the sloping green hills of the island’s interior.
+Landing at Grantley Adams International Airport, incoming Ross Med students will see the clear blue Caribbean waters against the brilliant white Barbados beaches and the sloping green hills of the island’s interior.
 Excursions on the beautiful island include diving, golfing, hiking, sailing, and other activities, as well as exploring the local markets and duty-free shopping opportunities.
 Students will also get to know the friendly island population—including the mischievous Barbados green monkey.

 - Why Ross?